 The EBC provides access to more than 200,000 eBooks; titles feature reference works, American and English literature and technology titles, including the popular Safari eBook collection.

-The OhioLINK OER Commons is a dynamic digital library and network of open education resources curated and created by Ohio faculty.
+The OhioLINK Open Course Content Library is a dynamic digital library and network of open education resources curated and created by Ohio faculty.
 Access these tools and connect with educators across the state in online groups.
 You can also create and collaborate on new resources.

 The music center is a streaming database of international works in a variety of genres, containing more than 81,000 tracks of music from more than 22,000 albums.